sandeshbnataraj/automation-infra-portfolio/README.md

 * **Consistency** → pipelines, artifacts, and database changes follow predictable patterns.
 * **Traceability** → every build and release is versioned and auditable.
-* **Scalability** → workflows can expand across teams and environments without fragility.
+* **Scalability** → workflows expand across teams and environments without fragility.
-* **Reliability** → automation reduces human error, accelerates delivery, and increases confidence.
+* **Reliability** → automation reduces human error and increases confidence.
-* **Security** → guardrails, access controls, and safe defaults ensure automation protects as much as it enables.
+* **Security** → guardrails and safe defaults ensure automation protects as much as it enables.

-This portfolio reflects the ability to design and operate **secure, scalable delivery systems** — the kind that underpin DevOps, SRE, Cloud, and Infrastructure roles where engineering impact directly drives business outcomes.
+This portfolio reflects the ability to design and operate **secure, scalable delivery systems** — the kind that underpin DevOps, Cloud, and Infrastructure roles where engineering impact directly drives business outcomes.

 ---